Arakula/A09/README.md

 labels that refer to a location in another module, that are resolved by the Linker/Loader at a later time).
 These labels can be used in expressions, but in a more restricted way than in RELASMB, due to the way the parser works.
-If there is&nbsp; a mixture of relocatable and external elements in the expression, the relocatable elements have to be in pairs so that they effectively cancel each other's effect, just like in the original - but, additionally, the external label has to be either the last element in the expression or the paired
+If there is a mixture of relocatable and external elements in the expression, the relocatable elements have to be in pairs so that they effectively cancel each other's effect, just like in the original - but, additionally, the external label has to be either the last element in the expression or the paired